White House Faces Clamor to Explain Russia Contacts After Flynn’s Departure

 Apart from losing his job after less than a month in the position, Flynn also faces potential legal trouble depending on how he answered questions from FBI agents who interviewed him last month.
 Lying to federal investigators is a felony and likely would carry a prison sentence.

-Before Flynn, two other Trump advisers previously had to step aside because of questions over their Russia ties.
+Before Flynn, two other Trump advisors previously had to step aside because of questions over their Russia ties.
 Paul Manafort resigned as Trump’s campaign manager in August, after a New York Times report alleged he had been paid $12.7 million for advising a pro-Russia political party in Ukraine.
 Carter Page left the campaign as an advisor over his pro-Russian statements and his consultant work in the Russian energy sector.

 Manafort, the former campaign manager and lobbyist, appears in a dossier compiled by a former British intelligence agent about the Trump campaign’s alleged ties with Russia.
 U.S. intelligence agencies have not confirmed the dossier’s accuracy, but said last week they have managed to corroborate some elements of the documents.
 The Trump administration has called the dossier pure fiction.